 4. Japan: Attend the Chichibu Night Festival

-Chichibu Yomatsuri, or the Chichibu Night Festival as it is popularly known, is a traditional Japanese festival that takes place at the Chichibu Shrine from the 1st of December and goes on for 5 days until the 6th of December.
+Chichibu Yomatsuri, or the Chichibu Night Festival as it is popularly known, is a traditional Japanese festival that takes place at the Chichibu Shrine from the 1st of December and lasts 5 days until the 6th of December.
 Although the festival is 6 days long, the highlight of the festival is considered to be the 3rd of December when there’s a parade involving massive floating boats and fireworks.
-This one of the main festivals people visit while travelling to Japan in December.
+This is one of the main festivals people visit while travelling to Japan in December.

 5. Fuji Q Highland: Go Ice Skating